 - Fresh fish, shellfish, steaks, prime rib, fish and chips, burgers, cocktails, exotic tropical drinks, and more

 - Interactive Sea Center museum

-After dark, watch the annual pyrotechnic display from one of the best locations in the city as fireworks shoot out over the harbor.
+After dark, watch the fireworks from one of the best locations in the city with the display shooting off right next to Stearns Wharf.